netl1fe/NFT-generation/README.md

 9. To download all the generated NFTs, click on the "Download All NFTs" button.
 10. Select a folder to save the NFTs, and they will be downloaded as a zip file.

-## Credits

-This application was created by Net1ife.

 ## Future Improvements